usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

-This command will find all nodes reachable from given root nodes in a KGTK edge file.
+This command will find all nodes reachable from given root nodes in a input file.
 That is, given a set of nodes N and a set of properties P, this command computes the set of nodes R that can be reached from N via paths containing any of the properties in P.

+The input file should be a KGTK Edge file with the following columns or their aliases:

+- `node1`: the subject column
+- `label`: the predicate column
+- `node2`: the object column

+Optionally, other columns may be used as the subject/predicate/object columns using the following command line options:

+- `--subj SUBJECT_COLUMN_NAME`: the name of the subject column (default: `node1`).
+- `--pred PREDICATE_COLUMN_NAME`: the name of the predicate column (default: `label`).
+- `--obj OBJECT_COLUMN_NAME`: the name of the object column (default: `node2`).

+Note: If your input file doesn't have `node1`, `label`, or `node2` columns (or their aliases) at all, then it is not a valid KGTK Edge file.
+In this case, you also have to pass the following command line option:

+- `--input-mode=NONE`

+The root file, if specified with `--root-file ROOTFILE`, is used to get the list of starting nodes for the reachability analysis.
+It, too, should be a valid KGTK file.

+- If the root file is a KGTK Edge file (containing at least `node1`, `label`, and `node2` columns, or their aliases), then the unique values in the `node1` column (by default) will be used to build the set of root node names.
+- If the root file is a KGTK Node file (containing at least an `id` column or its alias, and not containing a `node1` column or its alias), then the unique values in the `id` column (by default) will be used to build the set of root node names.

+If the root file is a valid KGTK Edge or Node file, but you want to use a different column name than the defaults shown above, then the `--rootfilecolumn COLUMN_NAME` option may be used to specify the root file column name.

+If the root file is not a valid KGTK Edge or Node file, but can be parsed by KgtkReader (it is a valid tab-separated file), the it is necessary to speficy the following options:

+- `--input-mode=NONE`
+- `--rootfilecolumn COLUMN_NAME`

+Here is another option:  if the argument to `--rootfilecolumn` is an integer, then it is treated as a 0's-origin index into the root file's columns (e.g., the first column is nomber 0, the second column is number 1m etc.)

+The set of root nodes can also be specified on the command line, using the following command option:
+- `--root ROOT [ROOT ...]`

+Each `ROOT` group can be a comma-separated list of root node names.

+Note: a comma-separated list should not have spaces before or after the comma(s).

+Note: this implies that commas are not allowed in node names.
+At the present time, there is no option to override this constraint.

+Both `--root` and `--rootfile` may be specified, in which case the root node set is the union of the nodes from the root file and the nodes from the command line.

 The output file is an edge file that contains the following columns: